 Parents, a quick summary

-You need insights and solutions that make a difference for your child.
+You want insights and solutions that make a difference for your child.
 Period.
 Since 2010, I’ve been working with countless families to help struggling students turn around their educational experience.
-I also have 12 years of prior teaching experience, a Masters degree in Gifted Education and much more.
+I also have 12 years of prior teaching experience, a Masters degree in Gifted Education and much more experience with complicated kids.

 Usually, students have been through a lot by the time they get to me (tutors, programs, therapists, testing, etc.), and they are often skeptical.
 But quickly, we begin to see a transformation and this is powerful.

 A lot of programs have fancy data, utopian stock photos and other marketing tools that can feel inauthentic.
-That stuff doesn’t impress me, because change takes time, energy and expertise.
+That stuff can be misleading, because change takes time, energy and expertise.
 It’s never quick and easy, and it never looks like stock photos.

 I don’t care what the test scores say.
 I don’t care what grade cards say.
 I care about the intangibles that matter.
-I care that you and your child feel happier and more successful and that your child is gaining skills that will help his or her future.
+I care that you and your child feel happier and that your child is gaining skills that will help his or her future.

 My approach is non-traditional and unconventional.
 I take a holistic look at what’s going on, because the challenges your child faces are complex and interrelated.
 It’s critical to ask the right questions so you can stop spinning your wheels and pinpoint the strategies that move the needle and make the difference.